Jama-analyst/Sales-Performance-Web-Dashboard/README.md

 4. Technical Project Management & Version Control Building a web app requires a level of rigor that simple spreadsheets don't.
 - Advanced GitHub Repository Management: I managed a complex codebase, handling various asset types (source code, data files, documentation).
-- Technical Documentation: By figuring out how to embed dashboard elements or mockups via Markdown (README.md), I've learned how to arti
+- Technical Documentation: By figuring out how to embed dashboard elements or mockups via Markdown (README.md), I've learned how to articulate a technical project's value proposition to stakeholders or recruiters.